 Course Description: Permanent makeup program consists of 132 clock hours of theory and practical skill development for certification.
+Full-time students should be able to complete the program within 5.5 weeks.
 Permanent makeup services is the process of beautifying the face by inserting or implanting facial cosmetic pigment under the surface of the human skin in which any color or pigment is applied with a needle, to produce a permanent or semi-permanent mark visible through the skin on the client’s face including, but not limited to the application of eyeliner, eye shadow, lip color, cheek color, and facial scars.
 The client’s face is defined as the area above the jaw line and anterior to the ear and frontal hairline.

 Method of Instruction: The school uses a variety of instructional methods to teach classes including the use of audio and visual equipment, lectures, hands-on demonstrations and guest speakers.

 Course Objective & Goals: Upon completion of the course requirements, graduates will be able to: